 No, there’s more.

-Every team is also required to prepare a team song which they are expected to perform at the tournaments.
+• Every team is also encouraged to prepare a team song which they may perform at the tournaments.

 This is how it all began...